Taking The Guesswork Out of Buying 2022 Permits…

 Apparently, many snowmobilers get confused about the intricacies buying a Quebec Annual Trail Permit.
 Note that the website of the Federation of Quebec Snowmobile Clubs (FCMQ) provides relevant information in several different places.

 But many visitors don’t know what to search for.
 Or even what questions to ask to get the info needed to purchase their Quebec Annual Trail Permit.
 So, after chatting with the FCMQ, I created the following list.
+It is updated for 2022 permits.
 Hopefully, it makes the process easier for non-Quebec residents to understand & follow, and to snowmobile in Quebec.

 Quebec Annual Trail Permit Purchase